The Pulsar Science Collaboratory: Multi-Epoch Scintillation Studies of Pulsars: Results

 where rg($\chi_{r,i}^2$) and rg($\textrm{DM}_i$) are the ranks of the $i^{\textrm{th}}$ values of $\chi_{r}^2$ and $\textrm{DM}$, respectively, and $N$ is the number of data points being used.
 The results of these analyses using both our data and that from \cite{turner_scat} can be found in Figure \ref{chi_trend}.

 After augmentation with our data, the overall trend remains largely unchanged, with the Pearson correlation coefficient only shifting from 0.69 to 0.65 and the Spearman correlation coefficient holding steady at 0.65.
 The persistence of the trend after the the addition of our data appears to further confirm the validity of the relation between dispersion measure and epoch-to-epoch variation in scattering delay.
 Additionally, while the Pearson correlation coefficient on our data is quite low at 0.18, our Spearman correlation coefficient is quite comparable to Spearman correlation coefficient of the data as a whole, at 0.55, highlighting the non-linear nature of this relation.
+These results are of particular importance for the timing of more highly scattered pulsars, as they demonstrate that simply including an average scattering delay in the timing model of one of these pulsars rather than monitoring scattering delays at the individual epoch will introduce significantly larger time-evolving errors than in less scattered pulsars.